alphauslabs/tmpdocs/docs/blueapi/overview.md

 At the moment, Blue API is still a work in progress.
 Most of the APIs currently supported in Ripple and Wave are still not available.
 In the meantime, you can still use our JSON/REST APIs [here](https://docs.mobingi.com/v/api-reference/).
 We plan to upgrade as many of our JSON/REST APIs as possible over to gRPC as it is significantly more efficient in terms of throughput and CPU usage compared to JSON/REST API.
 However, we don't intend to deprecate our JSON/REST APIs once the transition is completed.
 You should be able to use both.

 We are in the process of generating client libraries (SDKs) for [programming languages supported in gRPC](https://grpc.io/docs/languages/).
 If you have a particular programming language in the list you want supported, contact us through our contact channels and we will try to prioritize it.
-You can also check out our OpenAPI reference for Blue [here](https://alphauslabs.github.io/blueapidocs/).

-## Pricing

-This API is still in beta, so its usage will be free.
-Once released, we will also announce the pricing details.